Kurume: History

 The area of Kurume was part of ancient Chikugo Province, and the location of its ancient provincial capital and the site of its kokubun-ji and ichinomiya.
 During the Edo Period the area was under the control of Kurume Domain, ruled for most of its history by the Arima clan, who developed the jōkamachi around Kurume Castle into a commercial center due to the clan's policy to promote industries.
 Bairin-ji, the clan’s family temple was also founded in the relative vicinity of the castle.
 After the Meiji restoration, the city of Kurume was established on May 1, 1889, with the creation of the modern municipalities system.

 During the First World War from 1915 to 1919, over 1,000 German and about 50 Austro-Hungarian soldiers (Prisoners of War) after surrendering at Tsingtao, were allocated to an internment camp in Kurume, which was the largest such camp in Japan.
-It is a widely accepted historical fact that these prisoners were treated fairly and according to international conventions, as “fellow soldiers”.
-It is well documented that in Camp Kurume it was allowed to organize various sport activities, musical concerts and theatre performances.
-The pictures of such activities show POWs in good physical shape and often in good spirits.